The Hyt\"onen-Vuorinen L^{p} conjecture for the Hilbert transform, with an extended energy side condition, when (4/3)<p<4 and the measures share no point masses: Introduction

 At this point, Burkholder's theorem on martingale differences yields a square function estimate that can be used to show that the second factor is controlled by $\left\Vert g\right\Vert _{L^{p^{\prime }}\left( \omega \right) }$ provided the pairs $\left( I,J\right) \in \mathcal{P}$ have only a bounded number of $I^{\prime }s$ paired with a given $J$.
 In order to handle the first factor we need to manipulate the sequence $\left\{ \bigtriangleup _{J}^{\omega }H_{\sigma }\bigtriangleup _{I}^{\sigma }f\right\} _{\left( I,J\right) \in \mathcal{P}}$ so as to apply one of the quadratic hypotheses.
 The entire difficulty with this approach lies in appropriately decomposing the original bilinear form, and in finding vector-valued manipulations so that the two goals can be simultaneously achieved.

 In order to proceed further, we need the fundamental insight of Nazarov, Treil and Volberg that we may restrict our attention to functions with Haar support consisting of $\func{good}$ intervals, which enjoy crucial geometric decay properties.
 We also follow the blueprints of work in the case $p=2$ by Hyt\"{o}nen, Lacey, Sawyer, Shen, Uriarte-Tuero and Wick, in particular that of the work in \cite{Saw7} and \cite{Lac}, with a couple of exceptions.
-There is no appeal to weighted Poisson inequalities, rather we consider weighted norm inequalities for a certain positive linear operator related to a \emph{refined} quadratic functional energy characteristic, that is easier to work with in all cases $p=2$ and $p\neq 2$.
+There is no appeal to weighted Poisson inequalities.
 There is no explicit use of the size condition in this proof.
-Instead, the `magical' property $\frac{d}{ dx}\frac{1}{x}=-\frac{1}{x^{2}}$ for $x\neq 0$, of the convolution kernel $ \frac{1}{x}$ of the Hilbert transform is directly used in the proof of the $ L^{p}$-Stopping Child Lemma, and an elaborate stopping energy characteristic finishes control of the stopping form.
-Thus our approach provides a new proof in the case $p=2$ as well.
+Instead, the `magical' property $ \frac{d}{dx}\frac{1}{x}=-\frac{1}{x^{2}}$ for $x\neq 0$, of the convolution kernel $\frac{1}{x}$ of the Hilbert transform is directly used in the proof of the $L^{p}$-Stopping Child Lemma, and an elaborate stopping energy characteristic finishes control of the stopping form.
+Thus our approach provides a new proof in the case $p=2$ as well, in view of the fact that the extended energy can be controlled by testing and Muckenhoupt in this case.

 Then most of the decompositions into subsubforms go by the name of \emph{ corona decompositions}, in which a collection of $\func{good}$ stopping times (by stopping times we simply mean a collection of dyadic intervals, whether or not they were chosen by some stopping criterion) is chosen so that various features of the inner products are controlled in the coronas lying `between' the stopping times.
 These features include the averages of $ f $ over $\func{good}$ intervals in a corona and the total amount of `scalar $p $-energy' within a corona.
 Of course there is a price to pay for arranging control of these special features, and we are able to pay it only if there are Carleson type conditions that can be derived from the stopping time criteria.